-An award-winning registered dietitian, certified diabetes educator, and chair of the Diabetes Care and Education Practice Group of the Academy of Nutrition and Dietetics, Constance Brown-Riggs, MSEd, RD, CDE, CDN, is the author of 4 diabetes books.
+An award-winning registered dietitian nutritionist, certified diabetes care and education specialist, and past chair of the Diabetes Dietetic Practice Group of the Academy of Nutrition and Dietetics, Constance Brown-Riggs, MSEd, RDN, CDCES, CDN, is the author of 4 diabetes books.
 Two of which received Hermes Gold Creative Awards: Living Well with Diabetes 14 Day Devotional and Diabetes Guide to Enjoying Foods of the World.
-Learn more about her work at www.constancebrownriggs.com and follow her on Twitter and Instagram @eatingsoulfully and FB @LivingWellWithDiabetes.
+Learn more about her work at www.constancebrownriggs.com

 Sean M. Oser, MD, MPH, was diagnosed with type 1 diabetes just before starting college.
 Through medical school, graduate school, and residency, as well as through marriage, parenthood, and his professional career, he has learned to make diabetes work at each step along the way.
 His daughter was diagnosed with type 1 diabetes at age seven and, since then, he and his wife, Tamara Oser, MD, have discovered Children with Diabetes and other parent and family groups.
 CWD and its programs have helped motivate him to join the diabetes online community and to engage in diabetes research.
 He is currently Associate Professor in the Department of Family Medicine at the University of Colorado School of Medicine.
 He places a strong emphasis on providing patient-centered, team-based, comprehensive care.
 He is a proponent of harnessing human, community, and technology resources in providing high quality longitudinal care and enhanced communication with patients.
 Dr. Oser is active in diabetes research, including advanced diabetes technologies in primary care and the evolving role of social media in peer support.